igrishaev/mask/README.md

 - We don't mask the secrets.
 - Someone logs the entire config.
-- Secrets have leaked.
+- Secrets have leaked!
 - Rotate all the keys, tokens, etc.
-- Change team and face the same.
+- Change the team and face the same.

 This library is an attempt to break this vicious circle.